 Antioxidants also help the body by targeting and neutralizing free radicals internally.
 These hazardous compounds attack and damage cells, putting the body at risk of oxidative stress.

 This condition accelerates aging and greatly increases the risk of countless chronic diseases including heart disease, cancer, and diabetes.
 Providing plenty of antioxidant-rich fruits and veggies can reduce many of these risks by keeping the free radicals in check.

 Risks of Feeding Your Guinea Pig Swiss Chard

 Oxalates can be hazardous to your guinea pig for several reasons.
-First of all, they can cause kidney stones, which is a painful and dangerous condition for guinea pigs that requires surgical intervention.
+First of all, they can cause kidney stones, which are painful for guinea pigs and often requires surgical intervention.